Typical Correlation Length of Sequentially Generated Tensor Network States: CORRELATIONS IN TWO DIMENSIONS

 As in one dimension, computing the average of each measure of correlation will involve computing multiple terms of the form where \( P \) has a similar tensor product structure as Eq.~\eqref{eq:mps_p}, adapted to the two-dimensional setting considered here.
 The number of required replicas \( k \) again depends on the considered measure of correlation.

-We will thus need a two-dimensional analog to the transfer matrices introduced in Sec.~\ref{sec:mps_transfer}.
+We will thus need a two-dimensional analogue to the transfer matrices introduced in Sec.~\ref{sec:mps_transfer}.
 In contrast to the one-dimensional case, the size of the resulting transfer matrices will also depend on the geometry of the considered subsystems, making their analysis much more challenging.
 However, the procedure of defining the tensors is similar to that in one dimension.
-We provide an overview here and refer to App.~\ref{app:iso_transfer} for more details.
+We provide an overview here and refer to Appendix~\ref{app:iso_transfer} for more details.

-We define \( V^{(i, j)} = U^{(i, j)} \otimes \overline{U^{(i, j)}} \), where \( U^{(i, j)} \in U \left ( d D^2 \right ) \) is the unitary matrix depicted in Fig.~\ref{fig:sequential_generation}~(2b).
+We define \( V^{(i, j)} = U^{(i, j)} \otimes \overline{U^{(i, j)}} \), where \( U^{(i, j)} \in U \left ( d D^2 \right ) \) is the unitary matrix depicted in Fig.~\ref{fig:sequential_generation}~(b2).
 By computing the \( k \)-fold twirl [see Eq.~\eqref{eq:twirl_graphical}], we obtain the building block

 As in one dimension, it is convenient to define a building block for which the contraction of bond (blue) legs is implicit.
-Analogously to the one-dimensional case, this results in a tensor with only permutation-valued (green) legs.
-As we show in App.~\ref{app:iso_transfer}, the resulting bulk tensor is given via For the sake of brevity, the expressions for the boundary tensors are stated in the appendix.
+This results in a tensor with only permutation-valued (green) legs.
+As we show in Appendix~\ref{app:iso_transfer}, the resulting bulk tensor is given via For the sake of brevity, the expressions for the boundary tensors are stated in Appendix~\ref{app:iso_transfer}.